Adaptation of olfactory receptor abundances for efficient coding

-In the main text we saw that the diagonal elements of the inverse overlap matrix $Q^{-1}_{aa}$ were well-correlated with the abundances of OSNs $K_a$.
-Recall that the overlap matrix was defined as $Q = S\Gamma S^T$, where $S$ is the sensing matrix, and $\Gamma$ is the environment covariance matrix (see eq.~\eqref{eq:envDist} and eq.~\eqref{eq:linearResponse} in the main text).
-In the main text, we suggested that a possible explanation for this correlation is based on the relation between inverse covariance matrices (also called precision matrices) and partial correlations.
+In the main text we saw that the diagonal elements of the inverse overlap matrix $Q^{-1}_{aa}$ were related to the abundances of OSNs $K_a$.
+Specifically,

-More specifically, as noted around eq.~\eqref{eq:responseCov} above, the overlap matrix $Q$ and the response covariance matrix are related: in particular, $Q$ is equal to $R$ when there is a single receptor of each type ($K_a = 1$) and there is no noise ($\eta = 0$ in eq.~\eqref{eq:linearResponse} in the main text).
-Thus, the inverse overlap matrix $A = Q^{-1}$ is effectively a precision matrix.
-Diagonal elements of a precision matrix are inversely related to the corresponding diagonal elements of the corresponding covariance matrix, but they are also monotonically-related to goodness-of-fit parameters that show how well each variable can be linearly predicted from all the others.
-Since receptor responses that either do not fluctuate much or whose values can be guessed based on the responses from other receptors are not very informative, we would expect that abundances $K_a$ are low when the corresponding diagonal elements of the inverse overlap matrix $A_{aa}$ are high, which is what we see.
+where $\lambda$ is a Lagrange multiplier imposing the constraint on the total number of neurons.
+As noted around eq.~\eqref{eq:responseCov} above, the overlap matrix $Q$ is related to the response covariance matrix $R$: in particular, $Q$ is equal to $R$ when there is a single receptor of each type ($K_a = 1$) and there is no noise ($\sigma_a = 0$).
+That is, the overlap matrix measures the covariances between responses in the absence of noise.
+This means that its inverse $A = Q^{-1}$ is effectively a so-called ``precision matrix''.
+Diagonal elements of a precision matrix are inversely related to corresponding diagonal elements of the covariance matrix (\emph{i.e.,} the variances), but, as we will see below, they are also monotonically related to parameters that measure how well each receptor response can be linearly predicted from all the others.
+Since receptor responses that either do not fluctuate much or whose values can be guessed based on the responses of other receptors are not very informative, we would expect that abundances $K_a$ are low when the corresponding diagonal elements of the inverse overlap matrix $A_{aa}$ are high, which is what we see.